jobovy/apogee/README.rst

 That is, the Mg abundance only changes by 0.01 dex.

-To fit for all of the elemental abundances you can use ``elemfitall'', which returns a dictionary of abundances relative to hydrogen for all APOGEE elements::
+To fit for all of the elemental abundances you can use ``elemfitall``, which returns a dictionary of abundances relative to hydrogen for all APOGEE elements::